neph1/LlamaTale/README.md

 Example:

 Here's the kind of output you can except.
 "Original" is the written description.
 "Generated" is what the LLM produces.

-After a grizzling journey through the snow storm you have finally arrived at  The Prancing Llama, the only refuge for miles and miles in this craggy, snow-covered landscape.
+Scenario background story: After a grizzling journey through the snow storm you have finally arrived at  The Prancing Llama, the only refuge for miles and miles in this craggy, snow-covered landscape.
 You have heard many tales about this place, but now the time has come to make your own.

-  Original:[ [’[Entrance]’, ’A room full of furry and snow-covered coats.
+>  Original:[ [’[Entrance]’, ’A room full of furry and snow-covered coats.
 Loud voices and roars of laughter can be heard from the main hall.’, “There’s a warm glow and loud, noisy conversations coming through a doorway to the north “] ] Generated: As I entered the